Beverly J. Shamana: Ordained ministry

 From 1984 to 1989, she was the pastor at Inglewood UMC in Inglewood, California.
 She then moved from serving in a local congregation to working again at the conference level, when she became the associate council director for the Council on Ministries.
 Her focus was on Ethnic, Justice, and Outreach Ministries.
 She served in that role from 1989 until July 2000.

 Shamana was elected as a bishop in the UMC's General Convention in July 2000.
 She became the bishop for the San Francisco region for the United Methodist Church, serving from 2000 to 2008, when she retired.
 In 2001, she authored a book, Seeing in the Dark, A Vision of Creativity and Spirituality, which was published by Abingdon Press.

 Personal life and death

 Shamana married Walter Woods in 2002.
 A previous marriage ended in divorce.
 She changed her last name from Anderson (her first married name) to Shamana in the 1970s.
-Her name change was a result of her being actively involved in the occult.

 Shamana died from complications related to Parkinson's disease, on August 1, 2021.